RolfLobo/dembrandt/CONTRIBUTING.md

 De-em-brand-t is the smartest way to dissect a brand, design system and design tokens from any website.
 Useful for various use cases.

-I’m @thevangelist, the slightly crazy guy behind it.

-Stargazers, dreamers, bug hunters — I welcome you all.
+I’m @thevangelist, and I welcome you to develop this creative tool with me.
+Be it stargazers, dreamers, bug hunters, or just local hobos.

 Please tell me about: